darius/cant/guide.md

 $ ./incant examples/fizzbuzz.cant
 ```

-Or load it in the listener:
+You can also say `incant -i filename.cant` to load the file and then
+start the listener.
+If you're already in the listener, use `load`:

 ```
 $ ./incant